Green-Software-Foundation/if/docs/implementations/ccf.md

 Resulting values are generally approximation and should be revalidated across different models as there can be significant difference between values.

+New instances across all cloud providers might not be recognized by CCF.
+Earliest possible instances recognized are released before 2021 December.

 ## Usage

 Configure method has to be called on the instantiated object before any other calls are done.